The best MongoDB GUIs in 2024

 MongoDB Compass

 The creators of MongoDB (Mongo) have their own GUI called Compass.
 It’s platform-agnostic and provides a graphical view of your database without the need to use a query language.
-MongoDB recently announced that the fully featured Compass GUI is completely free for everyone to use.
-Plus, the repo is now open-source on GitHub.
+MongoDB announced in 2020 that the fully featured Compass GUI is completely free for everyone to use.
+Plus, the repo is open-source on GitHub.

 Some notable MongoDB Compass features include: